marietazetta/air-hockey-game/README.md

 # air-hockey-game
-###Basic Air Hockey game developed in JavaScript.
+Basic Air Hockey game developed in JavaScript.

-This is a two-player game in which one player will be the user and the other will be the computer.
-Both the players tries to score in the opponent's goal and player with a greater score wins the game**
+This is a two-player game.
+Both the players try to score in the opponent's goal and the player with a score greater than 5 wins the game.

 The game is primarily developed using :